maindolaamit/nima/Readme.md

 NIMA consists of two models that aim to predict the aesthetic and technical quality of images, respectively.
 The models are trained via transfer learning, where ImageNet pre-trained CNNs are used and fine-tuned for the classification task.

 The provided code allows the use any of pre-trained models in Keras.
-The models trained on AVA images for local CPU.
+The models trained on AVA images for local CPU/GPU or training on AWS EC2 using TensorFlow Docker image.
+The project is compatible with Python 3.7 and distributed under Apache 2.0 license.

+**Docker build**

+Build docker image `docker build -t <name> .`

 ### **Download AVA Dataset**